-- Primary residential responsibility or physical custody: This determines with which parent your child will live most of the time, and on what schedule.
+- Residential responsibility: This determines with which parent your child will live most of the time, and on what schedule.

-- Parenting time or visitation: Parenting time or visitation allows the parent who does not have primary residential responsibility/physical custody to maintain a relationship with the child.
+- Parenting Time: Parenting time or visitation allows the parent who does not have primary residential responsibility/physical custody to maintain a relationship with the child.

-- Decision-making responsibility or legal custody: Raising a child is about more than making sure she’s dressed and fed.
+- Decisionmaking Responsibility: Raising a child is about more than making sure she’s dressed and fed.
 One or both parents must decide where the child lives and attends school; make major decisions about the child’s medical care, education and religion; and make routine day-to-day decisions about the child’s care.

 - Child support: Depending on each parent’s income and child-rearing responsibilities, one parent can be required to pay child support to the other parent in order to provide for the child.